 By focusing on human experience above all else, design thinking can help companies of all kinds to develop world-changing innovations.
 The iPhone, the home printer, even the humble revolving door - each of these great innovations started with a clear focus on design thinking.

-In this post, we’ll take a deep dive into the design thinking process, and show you what it means in practice to focus on the user experience above all else.
 With our help, you’ll soon be able to use this creative problem solving approach to discover and develop new ideas for your users.

 Let’s jump in!

 At its core, design thinking is an ideation process with a human-centered focus.